dlkarrow/dlkarrow.github.io/_posts/2014-10-20-Chicago-Venture-Summit.md

  investor in Facebook, among other things.
 I hadn't heard him speak before Chicago Venture Summit, but two rather remarkable things happened during his talk.
 First, he sat in a room full of MBAs and stated (again, really, since its not the first time he's slighted the degree) that he's not impressed with most MBA candidates and that he finds they have fairly "little conviction" about anything, and that they are too "salesy."
-To paraphrase his book, Zero to One, when it comes to technology companies, he'll take the t-shirt guy over the suit guy any day.   </p>
+To paraphrase his new book, Zero to One, when it comes to technology companies, he'll take the t-shirt guy over the suit guy any day.   </p>

 <p>The second remarkable thing was that a room full of MBAs sat there, laughing at his jokes and hanging on his every word.